surveycto/youtube-detector/README.md

 *To use this plug-in as is:*

-1. Download the [sample form](https://github.com/surveycto/detect-clicked-link/raw/master/extras/sample-form/Other%20choice%20sample%20form.xlsx) from this repo, as well as the [media files ZIP file](https://github.com/surveycto/detect-clicked-link/raw/master/extras/sample-form/media.zip).
+1. Download the [sample form](https://github.com/surveycto/youtube-detector/raw/main/extras/sample-form/YouTube%20detector%20sample%20form.xlsx).
 You can use the sample form as-is, or adjust the parameters to change the behavior ([see below](#parameters)).
-1. Download the [detect-clicked-link.fieldplugin.zip](https://github.com/surveycto/detect-clicked-link/raw/master/detect-clicked-link.fieldplugin.zip) file from this repo, and attach it to the sample form on your SurveyCTO server.
+1. Download the [youtube-detector.fieldplugin.zip](https://github.com/surveycto/youtube-detector/raw/main/youtube-detector.fieldplugin.zip) file from this repo, and attach it to the sample form on your SurveyCTO server.
 1. Upload the sample form to your server, with the field plug-in attached.

 ### Parameters